annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/navigation/wizard.md

     ![](images/wizard-image-19.png)

-    You have now created a condition that controls what is displayed on screen when the step is acive.
+    You have now created a condition that controls what is displayed on screen when the step is active.

 1. Repeat steps 1 and 2 for all of the Wizard Items.
-Replace **Condition** property with 2, 3, and 4 respectively.
+Replace the **Condition** property with 2, 3, and 4 respectively.

-1. In the top section (True) of If widgets, create the relevant content for each of the steps.
+1. In the top section (True) of the If widgets, create the relevant content for each of the steps.

      The following example shows a Shipping Details step that contains labels and input boxes.